dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 ###	Benchmarks
 The table below provides an overview comparison of authoritative standards for logistics metrics from the Target Software Standards (TSS, Gavi), Data for Immunization Supply Chain (DISC, approved by Gavi Alliance Partners), Immunization Agenda 2030 (IA2030, IA2030 Coordination Group)  and The Global Fund.

-xxx - add the metrics from 20221130 SC Performance Management Working Group - Deliverable DOWNLOADED 06-06-2024.pptx as requested by Breno - which seem to match the TSS 100%, wait for confirmation on quotable reference xxx

 | **Metric**  | **TSS** | **DISC** | **IA2030S** | **TGF** | **PEPFAR** | **USAID** |
 | :--- |  :---: |  :---: |  :---: |  :---: |  :---: |  :---: |